Streams and Graphs of Dynamical Systems: Setting, main definitions and tools

 \subsection{Compactness and Trapping regions}

 In this article, we focus on the case of semi-flows with ``compact dynamics''.
 By this, we mean semi-flows such that each of their orbit are contained within a compact set.
 Of course we could just assume $X$ to be compact.
 Such a strong assumption, though, would rule out cases important in applications, as examples below will show.
 In fact, even local compactness would be too strong because it would rule out infinite-dimensional dynamical systems (e.g. parabolic PDEs).
 Hence, from now on, we do not make any extra assumption on $X$ and we rather focus on the case when all orbits of $F$ are attracted by some compact set $Q\subset X$, as illustrated below. \begin{definition} Let $Q\subset X$.
-We say that $Q$ is a {\bf trapping region} for $F$ if it is closed and forward-invariant under $F$.
-A trapping region $Q$ is: \begin{itemize} \item {\bf stable} if, for every $\eps>0$, there is a $\delta>0$ such that \\ $F^t(N_\delta(Q))\subset N_\eps(Q)$ for all $t\geq0$; \item {\bf uniformly asymptotically stable} if there is a $\eta>0$ such that, for every $\eps,\delta\in(0,\eta)$, there is $\tau>0$ such that\\ $F^t(N_\delta(Q))\subset N_\eps(Q)$ for all $t\geq\tau$; \item {\bf globally attracting} if, for every $x$, $\omega(x)\subset Q$. \end{itemize} We say that a trapping region $Q$ is a {\bf global trapping region} if it is globally attracting and uniformly asymptotically stable.
-Finally, we say that $F$ is a {\bf semi-flow with compact dynamics} if $F$ has a compact global trapping region. \end{definition} Notice that $X$ is, trivially, a global trapping region for every semi-flow on $X$.
+We say that $Q$ is a {\em trapping region} for $F$ if it is closed and forward-invariant under $F$.
+Set ${N_\eps(Q)}=\{y:d(y,Q)<\eps\}$.
+A trapping region $Q$ is: \begin{itemize} \item {\em stable} if, for every $\eps>0$, there is a $\delta>0$ such that \\ $F^t(N_\delta(Q))\subset N_\eps(Q)$ for all $t\geq0$; \item {\em uniformly asymptotically stable} if there is an $\eta>0$ such that, for every $\eps,\delta\in(0,\eta)$, there is $\tau>0$ such that\\ $F^t(N_\delta(Q))\subset N_\eps(Q)$ for all $t\geq\tau$; \item {\em globally attracting} \blue if, for every $x$ and $\eps>0$, there is a $T$ such that $x\in N_\eps(Q)$ for all $t\geq T$. \end{itemize} We say that a trapping region $Q$ is a {\em global trapping region} if it is globally attracting and uniformly asymptotically stable.
+Finally, we say that $F$ is a {\em semi-flow with compact dynamics} if $F$ has a compact global trapping region. \end{definition} Notice that $X$ is, trivially, a global trapping region for every semi-flow on $X$.
 Hence, when $X$ is compact, each semi-flow on $X$ has compact dynamics.
+We leave to the reader the proof of the next statement. \begin{proposition} Let $F$ be a semi-flow with compact dynamics and let $Q$ be a compact global trapping region for $F$. \black Then, for each $x$, $\Om_F(x)$ is a non-empty subset of $Q$. \end{proposition} \begin{proposition} Let $F$ be a semi-flow with compact dynamics.
+Then, for every $x$, there is an $F$-recurrent point in $\Omega_F(x)$. \end{proposition} \begin{proof} Let $y\in\Om_F(x)$.
+If $y$ is not $F$-recurrent, then $y\not\in\Om_F(y) $ and so $\Om_F(y)$ is a proper subset of $\Om_F(x)$.
+Let $\Lambda$ be the set of all subsets of $\Om_F(x)$ that are the limit set of some point in $\Om_F(x)$.
+The collection of such sets is partially ordered by inclusion.
+By Zorn's lemma, there is a maximal ordered collection $\cC$ of these sets.
+They are all compact, so their intersection $\Omega^*$ is compact and non-empty.
+Since the intersection of invariant sets is invariant, for each $z\in \Omega^*$ we have that $\Om_F(z)\subset \Omega^*$.
+By maximality, $\Om_F(z)$ must be in $\cC$ and it cannot be strictly smaller than $\Omega^*$.
+Hence, $z\in\Om_F(z)=\Omega^*$. \end{proof} \blue Finally, we present a technical lemma that will be relevant in Section~\ref{sec:CR}. \begin{definition} Given any set $A\subset X$, we use the notation \BF \end{definition} The reader can verify the following: \begin{proposition} $\cI_F(A)$ is the smallest $F$-invariant set containing $A$. \end{proposition} \begin{lemma} Assume that $X$ is completely metrizable and let $d$ be a complete metric for $X$.
+Let $F$ have compact dynamics and let $Q$ be a compact global trapping region for $F$.
+Let $\eta>0$ be small enough that, for every $\eps\in(0,\eta)$, there exists $\tau_\eps>0$ such that $F^t(Q_\eps)\subset Q_{\eps/2}$ for all $t\geq\tau_\eps$.
+Then